hikoworks/hikolang/doc/tutorial/Ranged_Integers.md

 There are three type of integers in this language:
  - Ranged Integers; integers that fall within a lower and upper bound.
  - Long Integers; integers that are dynamically sized.
- - LLVM Integers; low-level integers used for standard library implementation.

 Integer literals and integers in the standard library public API are ranged-integers.